teivah/designdeck/http.md

 # HTTP

-## Cache control header
+## Cache-control header

 Allows setting how long to cache a response

-If marked as private, the results are intented for a single user (then won't be cached by a load balancer for example)
+If marked as private, the results are intended for a single user (then won't be cached by a load balancer for example)

 ## Etag

-Entity tag header that allows client to make conditional request
+Entity tag header that allows clients to make conditional requests

-Server returns an ETag being the date and time of the last update of a resource Client sends a If-Match header to update a resource only if clients have the most recent version
+Server returns an ETag being the date and time of the last update of a resource Client sends a `If-Match` header to update a resource only if clients have the most recent version

 ## HLS